Novicell/frontend-packages/packages/vue/inline-nav/README.md

 ![npm](https://img.shields.io/npm/v/@novicell/vue-carousel) ![npm bundle size](https://img.shields.io/bundlephobia/min/@novicell/vue-carousel)

 A Vue carousel component built on vue-awesome-swiper to display inline navigation items such as cards.
+The component can function as a carousel or wrapping rows of items.

 ## How to use
 The inline navigation component can be used in both a browser environment and a self-built single file component.